Last Updated: May 6, 2015

 booming, and the travel industry has stepped up to the plate to

 ensure their special needs are met.
-"Seniors these days are
+In Barnes' experience, most

 "Some of our people do take oxygen.
 We always encounter some